toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Sometimes, while working programming jobs, I might miss Bangkok or else scratch my head in confusion as to how I wound up throwing in my lot with this-or-that group of unscrupulous hustlers.

 My worst day programming, however, is far better than my best day making smoothies.
-The work pays ridiculously well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.
+Programming work pays ridiculously well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.

 It's good work, or at least it will be until the bottom falls out of the tech economy and you find me writing an essay about my transition to a career treating and selling beaver pelts.

-In the meantime I wish you luck, and let me know if you're in the market for a well-treated beaver pelt.
+In the meantime I wish you luck, and let me know if you're ever in the market for a well-treated beaver pelt.